 The heat he is talking about is genuine.
 He knows it because he has been there.
 Several times!

 I wanted to kill myself.
 You feel like there is no one to talk to.
 I wanted to be done!
 Pros Nix

-“I wanted to kill myself”, he confessed unexpectedly.
-“I had a crisis when I was 16, 18, 22… People are telling you it’s wrong and that you should change!
+“I wanted to kill myself”, he confesses unexpectedly.
+“I had a crisis when I was 16, 18, 22… People are telling you it’s wrong and that you should change.
 You feel lonely, and like you don’t have anyone to talk to.
 Everything made me think I want to be done.
 But after I opened up and started to talk, I had many friends supporting me.
 It helped me a lot!
 I have a lot of friends who are drowning in depression.
 Now, I have the opportunity to talk openly about it!”

-Many of his friends were still in the closet.
+Many of his friends are still in the closet.
 Sometimes a family would force them to get married to a person of the opposite sex.
 “Last month, Prime Minister said there would be no gay marriages soon in Cambodia.
 But he asked parents not to discriminate against their children!
 I try to promote self-love to people, to be happy with who we are.
 You are not alone; join us!
-There is a community that will support everything you do!”
+There is a community that will support everything you do.”